 Why Make Futures Bets?

-Futures offer the shot to chase lightning in a bottle to casual bettors.
+Futures offer attractive odds to casual bettors who may have a strong prediction that isn’t widely shared or if they want to back an underdog..
 One can wager a smaller amount for a significantly larger payout in return.
-It is an attractive way to stay engaged in the results of a season for a player or team.
+It also allows fans to stay engaged in the results of a player or team throughout the season.
 Futures bets generally have a negative expected value.
 Sportsbooks have significant theoretical hold percentages on future bets, upward of 15-25%.
 This is a way for oddsmakers to protect themselves against the uncertainty of multi-way markets.
 Sportsbooks structure these markets to ensure they realize their bottom line and protect themselves, even if a longshot hits.

 However, there are some ways to increase your likelihood of success when playing futures.
 Let’s explore a few of those strategies.